The Music Coop fills a void in local musical training

 When Bob Fritzky took the presidency of the Moraga Chamber of Commerce at the beginning of the year he announced several new programs to materially support local economic vitality.
 The chamber is rolling out a new value card to set in place the first piece of a puzzle ...By Sophie Braccini

 Experts discuss state of retail in Lafayette

 What is the state of retail in Lafayette and in the larger region?
 What is the cause of all the vacant stores in Lafayette?
 And how can Lafayette attract quality businesses to fill them?
 These were the questions posed to a panel of four commercial real estate experts ...By Pippa Fisher

 The Real Estate Quarter in Review

-The third quarter of 2017 showed solid ...By Conrad Bassett
+The second quarter of 2018 was again ...By Conrad Bassett

 Lafayette business part of fundraiser for pet lifesaving equipment

 A foundation that provides pet resuscitation equipment for fire, police and other medical first responders, and bulletproof vests for police K-9 units, raised over $150,000 in July to be allocated for pet lifesaving equipment among fire and police agencies in ...By Nick Marnell

 Tally Home: charming shop in quaint Orinda neighborhood